alwynallan/redoubler/README.md

 Non-deterministic random number generators use various methods to gather entropy.
 Avalance noise from a reverse-biased semiconductor junction is popular, but others include video of Lava Lamps, radios tuned away from stations, quantum effects, digital logic race conditions, and radioactive decay events.
 Modular Entropy Modulation (MEM) is a new method.

-Invented by the author, Peter Allan, in the late 1990's and independantly by Bill Cox in the early 2010's, MEM repeatedly compares a voltage with the midpoint of its range, then doubles either the voltage or excess over the midpoint as appropriate, and stores the result.
+Invented by the author, [Peter Allan], in the late 1990's and independantly by Bill Cox in the early 2010's, MEM repeatedly compares a voltage with the midpoint of its range, then doubles either the voltage or excess over the midpoint as appropriate, and stores the result.
 Depending on the comparison, either a '0' or a '1' bit is output.

 As a circuit, the analog part of MEM looks like this